Repmak/sentenCPP/README.md

 ## Overview
 **sentenCPP** is a C++20 library designed to replicate the functionality and ease of use of the Python library `sentence-transformers`.
 It provides a complete pipeline from **text tokenization** to **vector embeddings**, extending to **mathematical operations** for analysis.

-While NLP in C++ is entirely possible using various high-performance tools, the process of manually stitching these libraries together is often time-consuming and complex. **sentenCPP** is not intended to replace hyper-specialised libraries.
-It aims to eliminate the friction inherent to C++ development.
+While NLP in C++ is entirely possible using various high-performance tools, the process of manually integrating these libraries together is often time-consuming and complex. **sentenCPP** aims to eliminate the friction inherent to this workflow.
+However, it is not intended to replace hyper-specialised libraries.

 ## Development Status
 This project is still in development.
 As of right now, BERT, RoBERTa, and DistilBERT models are supported by the inference engine.
-Furthermore, the engine can perform semantic search, semantic analysis, and named entity extraction, but does not yet support autoregressive text generation or cross-encoding tasks.
+Furthermore, the engine can perform semantic search, semantic analysis, and named entity extraction.
+However, it does not yet support autoregressive text generation or cross-encoding tasks.

 ## Getting Started